Asante Kotoko S.C.: Ground

 Asante Kotoko's home stadium is the Baba Yara Stadium located in the capital city of Ashanti, Kumasi.
 With a 40,528 capacity, Baba Yara Stadium, which was built in 1957, is the largest stadium in Ghana.
-The stadium is Baba Yara, named after a former Ghanaian footballer who played for Kotoko between 1955 and 1961.
+The stadium is named after a former Ghanaian footballer who played for Kotoko between 1955 and 1961.
 In 2010, it was reported that as part of an endorsement by Rlg Communications, Asante Kotoko will get a multi-purpose stadium called the Rlg Fabulous Arena.

 Support

 Asante Kotoko is the 6th biggest football team and professional club in Continental Africa and arguably the biggest club in Ghana; Asante Kotoko has a speculated 10 million followers and in the year 2011, Asante Kotoko and Sunderland AFC respective club executive Chairmen's engaged in strategic and positive discussions on both clubs collaborating.
 The Asante Kotoko strategical partnership sees Sunderland of the Premier League sharing its coaching and business expertise with Asante Kotoko, offering practical support and advice in youth coaching, player development, fitness and medical matters and football business strategy.
 Kotoko in turn works closely with Sunderland AFC to help the Premier League club build and grow its brand in the emerging African territory and geographic Africa.
 In the 2021–22 season of the top-flight football league of Ghana, Asante Kotoko drew an average home attendance of 4,585.
 This average was limited because of measures.